 Let $f:\mathbb{R}^{n_1\times n_2\times n_3}\to\mathbb{R}$ be a differentiable function.
 Consider the minimization problem

 which can also be written as

 where $\mathbb{T}_r$ is defined in \eqref{eqn:Tr}.
 Following the idea of the alternating minimization algorithm, we can obtain an algorithm that alternates unconstrained minimization of $f$ and projection to $\mathbb{T}_r$.
 Thus, based on the STHT operator defined in Definition~(\ref{def:STHT}), we propose the iterative singular tube hard thresholding algorithm (ISTHT) in Algorithm~\ref{alg:TIHT}, which alternates gradient descent and singular tube hard thresholding using t-SVD.
-Since t-SVD returns {an} f-diagonal tensor whose first frontal slice has much larger diagonal entries than those in the remaining frontal slices, we can scale the input tensor before performing STHT and then scale back.
-Furthermore, the step size $\gamma_t$ for gradient descent can be set as a constant or defined by {an} adaptive method during the iterations, such as line search, a trust region method {or} the Barzilai-Borwein method \cite{barzilai1988two}.
-Moreover, {the} Nesterov acceleration technique \cite{nesterov1983method} has been integrated into gradient descent, i.e., Nesterov Accelerated Gradient Descent, with further developments of popular momentum-based methods in deep learning, such as AdaGrad \cite{duchi2011adaptive}.
+Empirically, we have observed that t-SVD returns an f-diagonal tensor whose first frontal slice has much larger diagonal entries than those in the remaining frontal slices, thus we recommend scaling the input tensor before performing STHT and then re-scaling back.
+Furthermore, the step size $\gamma_t$ for gradient descent can be set as a constant or defined by an adaptive method during the iterations, such as line search, a trust region method or the Barzilai-Borwein method \cite{barzilai1988two}.
+Moreover, the Nesterov acceleration technique \cite{nesterov1983method} has been integrated into gradient descent, i.e., Nesterov Accelerated Gradient Descent, with further developments of popular momentum-based methods in deep learning, such as AdaGrad \cite{duchi2011adaptive}.
 It has been shown that Nesterov Accelerated Gradient Descent can achieve a convergence rate with $O(1/N^2)$ while gradient descent typically converges with the rate $O(1/N)$ where $N$ is the number of iterations \cite{nesterov1983method}.
 More specifically, at the $t$-th iteration, the step size $\gamma_t$ is updated by

 with the initial $\lambda_0=1$.
-The gradient descent step thereby becomes the linear combination of the original gradient descent step and the previous step with weight specified by $\gamma_t$.
+The gradient descent step thereby becomes the linear combination of the original gradient descent step and the previous step with weight specified by {$\gamma_{t+1}$}.
 The detailed algorithm is summarized in Algorithm~\ref{alg:aTIHT}.
 All the algorithms terminate when either the maximum number of iterations is reached or the stopping criterion $\norm{\cX^{t+1}-\cX^t}/\norm{\cX^t}<tol$ with a preassigned tolerance $tol$ is met.
 Empirical results in Section~\ref{sec:exp} will show that properly selected step size regime may significantly improve accuracy and convergence.